rdoxenham/openstack-training/documentation/openstack-manual.md

 This manual assumes that you're attending instructor-led training classes and that this material be used as a step-by-step guide on how to successfully complete the lab objectives.
 Prior knowledge gained from the instructor presentations is highly recommended, however for those wanting to complete this training via their own self-learning, a description at each section is available as well as a copy of the course slides.

-The course was written with the assumption that you're wanting to deploy OpenStack on-top of a Red Hat based platform, e.g. Red Hat Enterprise Linux or Fedora, and is written specifically for Red Hat's enterprise OpenStack Distribution (http://www.redhat.com/openstack) although the vast majority of the concepts and instructions will apply to other distributions.
+The course was written with the assumption that you're wanting to deploy Red Hat OpenStack on-top of a Red Hat Enterprise Linux, e.g. Red Hat Enterprise Linux or Fedora, and is written specifically for Red Hat's enterprise OpenStack Distribution (http://www.redhat.com/openstack) although the vast majority of the concepts and instructions will apply to other distributions, including RDO.

 The use of a Linux-based hypervisor (ideally using KVM/libvirt) is highly recommended although not essential, the requirements where necessary are outlined throughout the course but for deployment on alternative platforms it is assumed that this is already configured by yourself.
-The course advises that four virtual machines are created, each with their own varying degrees of compute resource requirements so please ensure that enough resource is available.
+The course advises that two virtual machines are created, each with their own varying degrees of compute resource requirements so please ensure that enough resource is available.
 Please note that this course helps you deploy a test-bed for knowledge purposes, it's extremely unlikely that any form of production environment would be deployed in this manor.

 By undertaking this course you understand that I take no responsibility for any losses incurred and that you are following the instructions at your own free will.
 A working knowledge of virtualisation, the Linux command-line, networking, storage and scripting will be highly advantageous for anyone following this guide.